abdulwasio1/leetcode-questions/README.md

 **Note:**
 This is a basic/naive approach that works but is inefficient for larger inputs.
 I plan to implement more optimized solutions (like dynamic programming or expand-around-center approaches) in the future to improve performance

+**🟢1910.
+Remove All Occurrences of a Substring**

+This solution removes all occurrences of a given substring part from string s.

+**Approach**
+1. Find and Remove: Uses string::find() to locate the first occurrence of part in s
+2. Iterative Removal: Continues finding and removing occurrences until none remain
+3. In-Place Modification: Modifies the original string directly using erase()

+**Complexity**
+Time: O(n²) in worst case where part appears many times (due to repeated string shifting)
+Space: O(1) - modifies the string in-place

+**Example**
+Solution sol;
+string result = sol.removeOccurrences("daabcbaabcbc", "abc");